 - Muscle pain

-Though patients were warned of these potential side effects, many breast cancer survivors have since taken action against Sanofi, sometimes referred to as Sanofi-Aventis, for downplaying how severe some of these side effects may be, especially after marketing the drug as being more effective than other types of chemotherapy.
+Patients were warned of these potential side effects.
+However, many breast cancer survivors blame Sanofi for downplaying side effect severity.
+This was especially problematic because the drug was marketed as a more effective alternative to other types of chemotherapy.

 Taxotere Hair Loss

-Hair loss is an unfortunate, common side effect of chemotherapy since many chemotherapeutic drugs kill fast-growing cells.
+Hair loss is an unfortunate, common side effect of chemotherapy.
 Though hair loss is often expected for cancer patients undergoing chemotherapy, permanent hair loss or alopecia is not.
 For most patients, hair usually begins to grow back within 3 to 6 months after treatment is complete.

 Researchers have seen that even when cancer patients are prepared for the potential hair loss, it is still an overall traumatic experience.
 On average, studies have found that 6 - 9% of Taxotere-treated breast cancer patients experienced permanent alopecia.

 Numerous studies have investigated the impact of chemotherapy-induced alopecia on cancer survivors' quality of life.
 Research has shown that survivors face anxiety, poor body image and low self-esteem.
 Some patients can have difficulty transitioning back into work or everyday life.

-A smaller study observed the quality of life of 20 breast cancer patients who had been treated with Taxotere and experienced permanent hair loss.
+A smaller study observed the quality of life of 20 breast cancer patients.
+These patients were treated with Taxotere and experienced permanent hair loss.
 Despite undergoing treatments to stimulate hair growth, oncologists saw only a very slight improvement in a handful of patients.
-As a result, 40% of the patients stated they had an extremely poor quality of life, and 70% chose to wear a wig or scarf to hide their alopecia.
+40% of the patients stated they had an extremely poor quality of life.
+70% chose to wear a wig or scarf to hide their alopecia.

 Sanofi's Marketing Neglected Study Evidence